13 Top Tools For Drafting Your Own Sewing Patterns

 Ahem… So, I mentioned my love of all things from Morplan right?
 These scissors, designed SPECIFICALLY for cutting patterns, are also from there.

-They have these lovely sharp short blades, perfect for cutting my paper patterns.
-I LOVE THEM! 🙂
+They have these lovely sharp short blades, perfect for cutting my paper patterns, and give me lots of control due to the short blades… I LOVE THEM! 🙂

 Again, my Morplan ones don’t seem to be available anywhere else, not even on Morplan! 😮